neumino/neumino.github.io/movies.md

-### Jacob&#39;s Ladder
+### Good Boys
-*Released on 2019-08-23, vote average 7*
+*Released on 2019-08-16, vote average 6.8*

-After losing his brother in combat, Jacob Singer returns home from Afghanistan -- only to be pulled into a mind-twisting state of paranoia.
-Singer soon realizes that his sibling is alive but life is not what it seems.
+A group of young boys on the cusp of becoming teenagers embark on an epic quest in the San Fernando Valley to fix their broken toy before their parents get home.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/bwkwFanLKos?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/rF1F9dIbNqM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>